danilNikolaenko1990/dockerizedSymfonyDemoApp/README.md

 I took Symfony demo application and put it into the Docker to show "dockerization" skills.
+Also I replaced sqlite database with PostgreSQL.

 To launch application
 go to
 ``` build/dev``` directory and run